Updated: Jan 10

 * feed the skin keeping it smooth, flexible and youthful

-* help relax blood vessels, improving blood circulation and normalize blood pressure
+* helps to relax blood vessels, improving blood circulation and normalize blood pressure

 * Improve circulation and help keep blood cells slippery so they don't cause blood clots